-Bachelor of Arts (Special) in Political Science
+Bachelor of Arts Honors in Political Science

-Bachelor of Arts (Special) in Sociology
+Bachelor of Arts Honors in Sociology

 3.1.
-SPECIAL DEGREE PROGRAM
+HONORS DEGREE PROGRAM

-Details of the basic credit requirement for the special degrees are given in Table 01 below.
+Details of the basic credit requirement for the Honors Degrees are given in Table 01 below.
 The final row shows the total number of credits in each subject category, which should be obtained to graduate.
-Students must obtain 127 credits in total in order to obtain special degrees.
+Students must obtain 127 credits in total in order to obtain Honors Degrees.
 Conditions of the fulfillment of the credits are as follows:

-Subject for Special Degree (Coded as S)
+Subject for Honors Degree (Coded as H)

 Minor Subject (Coded as M)

 Core Subject

+Total credits to be obtained

+75 Credits

 24 Credits

 28 Credits

-Total Credits to be obtained 127
+Total credits to be obtained

-Table 01: Credit Structure for Special Degree Program
+Table 01: Credit Structure for Honors Degree Program

-Year Semester Credits for the Foundation Subjects Credits for the
+Year Semest Credits for the Foundation Subjects Credits for the

-Core Subjects
+er Core Subjects

 CEL CIT CGS

 1 I 3 3 3 3 3 2

-1 II 3 3 3 3 3 2
+II 3 3 3 3 3 2

 Credits for the Major Credits for the

-Subject Minor S ubject
+Subject Minor Subject

 2 I 3+3+3 3 2 2 2

 II 3+3+3 3 2 2 2

 3 I 3+3+3+3+3 3

 3 II 3+3+3+3+3 3

 I 3+3+3+3+3

-4 11 Practical Training /
+4 II Practical Training /

-II Dissertation 6
+Disse Dissertation 6

 Total 75 24 28

-Subject for Special Degree: In the First Year First Semester, students should select any three course units of different subjects offered by the Faculty.
+Subject for Honors Degree: In the First Year First Semester, students should select any three course units of different subjects offered by the Faculty.
 In the First Year Second Semester, students are required to continue following three course units of the same subjects.
-In the Second Year First Semester, students will be selected for Special Degrees of the respective subjects on the basis of the performance of the first year (First and Second Semesters).
-From the second year first semester onwards, students selected for Special Degrees are required to follow course units coded as S in the detailed syllabus of each subject.
+In the Second Year First Semester, students will be selected for Honors Degrees of the respective subjects on the basis of the performance of the first year (First and Second Semesters).
+From the second year first semester onwards, students selected for Honors Degrees are required to follow course units coded as H in the detailed syllabus of each subject.

-It should be noted that the selection of the number of students for each Special Degree Programs will be decided by the Dean, Head of the Departments and lecturers of the particular discipline subject to the approval of the Faculty Board.

-Minor Subject: From the second year first semester onwards, students who are selected for Special Degrees are required to follow course units from other subject as a minor coded as M in the detailed syllabi.
+It should be noted that the selection of the number of students for each Honors Degree Programs will be decided by the Dean, Head of the Departments and lecturers of the particular discipline subject to the approval of the Faculty Board.
+Minor Subject: From the second year first semester onwards, students who are selected for Honors Degrees are required to follow course units from other subject as a minor coded as M in the detailed syllabi.

-Core Subjects: The Core Subjects are the compulsory requirement for obtaining Special Degrees.
-Core Subjects have to be followed only in 1^{st} & 2^{nd} academic years.
+Core Subjects: The Core Subjects are the compulsory requirement for obtaining Honors Degrees.
+Core Subjects have to be followed only in 1^{st} 2^{nd} academic years.

 3.2.
-GENERAL DEGREE PROGRAM
+GENERAL DEGREEPROGRAM

 Details of the basic credit requirement for the General degree are given in Table 02 below.
 The final row shows the total number of credits in each subject category, which should be obtained to graduate.
 Students must obtain 97 credits in total in order to obtain a General degree.
-Conditions of the fulfillment of the credits are as follows:
+Conditions of the fulfilment of the credits are as follows: